ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 The May 2025 update includes several important improvements to parameter handling for Databricks endpoints:

-1. **Intelligent `extra_body` Processing**: The implementation now automatically extracts parameters from `extra_body` and places them at the root level for Databricks compatibility
+1. **Handling `extra_body` Parameter**: The implementation now handles the `extra_body` parameter by extracting its contents and placing them at the root level for Databricks compatibility
-   - This handles both OpenAI-compatible client calls and direct REST API calls
+   - This approach works even though `extra_body` is not officially defined in the type definitions
+   - Uses type assertion to safely access the `extra_body` property
    - Eliminates the `extra_body: Extra inputs are not permitted` error
    - Makes the implementation more robust and flexible